uconn-scs/workshops-2020/Intro_R.md

 ## Working in R

-**Using R as a calculator** Let’s start programming by getting R to do some arithmetic for us.
+**Using R as a calculator** <br> Let’s start programming by getting R to do some arithmetic for us.
 I am going to do this in the editor window.
 I have linked this file to dropbox, so that you can access all of the coding I am doing via the link in the etherpad.
 There may be a bit of delay, but I will try to remember to save frequently so that it stays